iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Functional Analysis INDEXER.md

 ### **Intro**
 File links has list of Indices for theorems, lemma, and definitions talked about in function analysis and the context of their appearances.
-For a summarization of files, see [Functional Analysis CENTRAL HUB](Functional%20Analysis%20CENTRAL%20HUB.md).

 ---
 ### **Theorems**

 Theorems In red means it's unfinished.

-#### **Theorems**
 **Topologies**
 - [Baire's Category Theorem | Closed Open Complement](Baire%20Category,%20More%20Metric%20Topologies.md)
 - [Hahn Banach Theorem | Bounded Linear Functional](Hahn%20Banach%20Theorem%20and%20its%20Corollaries.md),